austral/austral/README.md

 - **Capabilities**: linear capabilities enable fine-grained permissioned access to low-level facilities.
 Third-party dependencies can be constrained in what types of resources they can access.
+This makes the language less vulnerable to [supply chain attacks][sca].

 - **Typeclasses**: typeclasses, borrowed from Haskell, allow for bounded ad-hoc polymorphism.